 - Risk and Compliance – information security policy, audit, and compliance is the responsibility of the compliance team.

-- Governance – Oversight maintains a Risk and Information Security Committee to govern its Risk Management and Information Security initiatives led by the CFO and sponsored by the CEO.
+- Governance – Oversight maintains a Risk and Information Security Steering Committee to govern its Risk Management and Information Security initiatives.
 The Oversight Board of Directors is regularly briefed on security and risk issues.

 - Operations – operation of production systems is the responsibility of the IT and operations teams.